loadsmart/culture/careers/eng-manager.md

 ## Process Execution (shared with Tech Leads)

-- Have visibility of what team members are working on now (sprint) and what will they work next (prioritized backlog)
+- Have visibility of what team members are working on now (sprint) and what will they work on next (prioritized backlog)
 - Be on top of any blockers that are preventing the team from delivering results, and work on unblocking them
 - Understand where bugs are coming from, find patterns, and work on the root causes
-- Control the growth of tech-debts by constantly and responsibly having the team paying them
+- Control the growth of tech debts by constantly and responsibly having the team paying them
 - Lead retrospective meetings, create a space where people feel free to speak, distribute and work on the action items

 ## Partnership with Product (for Product Engineering Teams)

-- Help Product Managers on the definition of their team's OKRs
+- Help Product Managers in defining their teams' OKRs
-- Plan quarterly roadmap, after discussing priorities, and given the technical implications of them (dependency with other systems, features, etc)
+- Plan quarterly roadmap, after discussing priorities, and given the technical implications of them (dependency with other systems, features, etc.)
 - Together with the Tech Lead, guarantee Product Specs are well written and properly stating the "what" and the "why" something is worth the team's time investing
 - Foresee technical roadblocks that could potentially impact the backlog of their teams